-{At the iteration $i = 1$ in~\cref{alg:RBGS} we used the notation that $\bR_{(1:i-1,i)}$ is a $0$ by $m_p$ matrix and $\bQ_{(1: i-1)} $ is a $ n $ by $0$ matrix, so that $\bQ'_{(i)} = \bW_{(i)}$.} \Cref {alg:RBGS} is presented under multi-precision arithmetic using two unit roundoffs, like its single-vector counterpart from~\cite{balabanov2021randomizedGS}.
+{At the iteration $i = 1$ in~\cref{alg:RBGS} we used the notation that $\bR_{(1:i-1,i)}$ is a $0 \times m_p$ matrix and $\bQ_{(1: i-1)} $ is a $ n \times 0$ matrix, so that $\bQ'_{(i)} = \bW_{(i)}$.} \Cref {alg:RBGS} is presented under multi-precision arithmetic using two unit roundoffs, like its single-vector counterpart from~\parencite{balabanov2021randomizedGS}.
 The working precision is represented by a coarse roundoff $u_{crs}$.
-It is used for standard high-dimensional operations in Step 3, which determine the overall computational cost.
+It is used for standard high-dimensional operations in step 3, which determine the overall computational cost.
 All other {(inexpensive)} operations in~\cref {alg:RBGS} are computed with a fine unit roundoff $u_{fine}$, $ u_ {fine} \leq u_{crs}$.
 It is shown in~\cref{stability} that \cref{alg:RBGS} is stable if $u_{crs} \leq \mathcal{O}(\cond{(\bW)} m^{-2})$, which is a very mild condition on $u_{crs}$.
-The fact that this bound is independent of the high dimension $n$ explains the potential of our methodology for large-scale problems computed on low-precision arithmetic architectures.
-Furthermore, according to our numerical experiments, the RBGS algorithm can be sufficiently stable even when $u_{crs}$ is larger than $\mathcal{O}(\cond{(\bW)} m^{-2})$. {In such cases, the stability of the algorithm can be certified by a posteriori bounds given by the quantities $\Delta^{(p)}, \tilde{\Delta}^{(p)},$ etc., computed in (optional) Steps 6 and 7.} {These bounds provide stability certification if $u_{crs} = \mathcal{O}(m^{-3/2})$, which is a milder condition {than the one for a priori guarantees}, and is independent not only of $n$ but also $\cond{(\bW)}$.}
+The fact that this bound is independent of the high dimension $n$ explains potential of our methodology for large-scale problems computed on low-precision arithmetic architectures.
+Furthermore, according to our numerical experiments, the RBGS algorithm can be sufficiently stable even when $u_{crs}$ is larger than $\mathcal{O}(\cond{(\bW)} m^{-2})$. {In such cases, the stability of the algorithm can be certified by a posteriori bounds given by the quantities $\Delta^{(p)}$ and $\tilde{\Delta}^{(p)},$ computed in (optional) step 6.} {These bounds provide stability certification if $u_{crs} = \mathcal{O}(m^{-3/2})$, which is a milder condition {than the one for a priori guarantees}, and is independent not only of $n$ but also {of} $\cond{(\bW)}$.}

 {The stability guarantees of \cref{alg:RBGS} executed in unique precision can be obtained directly from the analysis of the multi-precision algorithm by taking $u_{fine} = u$ and $u_{crs} = F(m, n)u$, where $F(m,n)$ is some polynomial of low degree.}